Using Stakes and Snow Anchors

 setting-stakes-and-guy-points

-11 thoughts on “Using Stakes and Snow Anchors”
+11 responses to “Using Stakes and Snow Anchors”

 Coffee can lids were a good size, but nowadays, maybe use orphaned tupperware lids (you probably have a few), or any plastic disk.
 They are light and cheap, and If it’s frozen solid and you can’t dig it out, you can usually pull the cord lose, although I would not condone leaving behind the lid unless there’s no other choice.
 If you do use the dead-man stake behind it, you will find it very tough to pull it out without digging out the lid first.